GrigoreMihai/docs-gitbook-cmp/docs/README.md

 # CMP Overview

-{% hint style="danger" %}
-THIS DOCUMENTATION IS A PRIVATE (UNPUBLISHED) COPY OF THE LIVE DOCUMENTATION.

-ALL CHANGES FOR THE UPCOMING NAV 2.0 RELEASE ARE BEING COLLECTED HERE SO THAT WE CAN WORK IN PARALLEL.

-PLEASE FEEL FREE TO MAKE AS MANY EDITS AS YOU LIKE AND MERGE THEM WHENEVER YOU PLEASE.
-THERE IS NO NEED TO REQUEST REVIEWS FOR INDIVIDUAL EDITS.

-OUR GOAL IS TO COLLECT DOCUMENTATION CHANGES RELATED TO THE NAV 2.0 FEATURE HERE.
-WHEN WE ARE READY TO RELEASE THE CHANGES TO THE CMP, WE CAN MERGE THE CHANGES MADE HERE INTO THE MAIN DOCS.
-{% endhint %}

-## CMP Overview

 Doit International's _Cloud Management Platform_ (CMP) helps the developers and system administrators at digital-native companies improve cloud operations, maintain security, control cost, and ensure governance of its cloud estate.

 The CMP has five strategic pillars: